Vyral/base-template/agent-training.md

 #### Featured Webinar:

-**Contract to Close - Checklists to Closings, Reviews and Referrals, April 2018** — [Video](https://www.youtube.com/watch?v=hKcA6bPpmkQ&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/nflig5ii1dpo6lb/AAC5S3PR-giDt5PXEMFmEN4Na?dl=0)
+**Contract to Close - Checklists to Closings, Reviews and Referrals, April 2018** — [Video](https://www.youtube.com/watch?v=HdJQ1mRWHeg&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/i31bxi6ugd79dff/AAC2sgoKh_1CBH2hEzymH1PHa?dl=0&preview=Aug+18+-+Time+Management.ppt)

-As we head into the late spring and summer months, it can be difficult to think about implementing the systems and structure needed to help you grow your business in the future.
-Creating a system of checklists is a crucial part of delegating a “wow” experience for your client, especially as you continue to onboard new agents.
-If you’re struggling to create a consistent client experience, I encourage you check out this 30-minute webinar discussing “Contract to Close - Checklists to Closings, Reviews and Referrals”.
+We all know that time management is the key to delegating, working less, having more fun, and increasing profits.
+The question is, how do we achieve it?
+It may seem counterintuitive, but the first step in freeing up your time is by implementing structure.
+If you are looking for more insight on how to increase your productivity and manage your time, I encourage you to watch this 30-minute webinar covering what it takes to effectively manage your time.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/hKcA6bPpmkQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HdJQ1mRWHeg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Previous Webinars:

+**Profit and Loss- the Form You Will Learn to Love, August 2018** — [Video](https://www.youtube.com/watch?v=S2eBO6Obu1w&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/7puesyv4x62wr2c/AADFIISCJ6hO7m7Z0hxtD-JFa?dl=0&preview=July+18+-+The+P_L+PPT.ppt)

+**Touch Points to Explode Your Referrals, July 2018** — [Video](https://www.youtube.com/watch?v=StHHN_OVfD0&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/oecpirfk4mrvgce/AAAd1mRidOJRfGtYTggb1a_Ka?dl=0&preview=June+18+-+Touchpoints+to+WOW+Your+Clients.pptx)

+**How to Access the Luxury Market, June 2018** — [Video](https://www.dropbox.com/sh/wku4zzaf8tavxqg/AAC6ZCZ9shdTClC4SsQzJamda?dl=0) — [Resources](https://www.dropbox.com/sh/wku4zzaf8tavxqg/AAC6ZCZ9shdTClC4SsQzJamda?dl=0)

 **Hire Help Now - Increase Your Leads, Cut Your Hours and Net More Money, March 2018** — [Video](https://www.youtube.com/watch?v=3auqOiLwvUI&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/p7vqzrww1ynr3fu/AACMCTLA3ZIjFbnHyHILqamla?dl=0)